Pointless (song)

-"Pointless" is a song by Scottish singer-songwriter Lewis Capaldi.
-It was released on 2 December 2022 as the second single from his upcoming second studio album, Broken by Desire to Be Heavenly Sent (2023).
+"Pointless" is a song by singer-songwriter Lewis Capaldi.
+It was released on 2 December 2022 as the second single from his second studio album, Broken by Desire to Be Heavenly Sent (2023).
 "Pointless" reached number-one in the UK Singles Chart on 13 January 2023, becoming Capaldi's fourth number-one single in the United Kingdom.

 Background

 "Pointless" was written by Capaldi, Johnny McDaid, Steve Mac and Ed Sheeran.
 Capaldi posted previews of the song in November 2022.
 In an interview with The Big Issue, he explained that the track is about "being in love" and that he hopes to have it played at weddings.
 The song originally stems from an unfinished track that Mac, McDaid and Sheeran had been working on.
 After hearing it, Capaldi "tweaked it a little bit" and put his "stamp" on it, writing the chorus and the middle eight.

+Music and lyrics

+Words and Music for "Pointless" were written by Lewis Capaldi, Ed Sheeran, Johnny McDaid and Steve Mac.
+The song was originally published in the key of E Major and starts with E/A/B/E/A/B/E progression with lyrics "I bring her coffee in the morning, she brings me inner peace.
+I take her out to fancy restaurants, she takes the sadness out of me.".
+The tempo of the score is "Ballad".

 Music video

 The music video was directed by Hector Dockrill.
 It tells the story of a single mother, played by Irish actress Niamh Algar, raising her son, played by British actor George Jaques.